Elsa Wallenberg

 Elsa Wallenberg (née Lilliehöök, 26 January 1877 – 17 October 1951) was a Swedish tennis player who competed in the indoor singles event at the 1908 Summer Olympics.
-She reached the final in which she lost to eventual Olympic champions Gwendoline Eastlake-Smith.
+She reached the semifinal in which she lost to eventual Olympic champion Gwendoline Eastlake-Smith.
 In the bronze medal match Wallenberg lost to compatriot Märtha Adlerstråhle.

 She was married to Axel Wallenberg (1874-1963).
 They were the parents of Gustaf Wally.